Chevereto/v3-docs-deploy/MARKDOWN.md

 ### `naming.php`

-The `naming.php` file enables to customize the names used by the nodes (files and folders) and it will affect the link display for navbar and sidebar.
+The `naming.php` file enables to customize the names used by the nodes (files and folders) and it will affect the link display for nav and sidebar.

 ```php
 <?php